How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What interest rate is legal for a Missouri promissory note?

 Missouri allows private parties to agree to any interest rate in a written contract - there is no general usury cap for written agreements between adults (Mo.
 Rev. Stat. §408.020).
 If no rate is specified, 9% per year applies as the default.
 Consumer loans are subject to specific licensing requirements and rate limits under Missouri's consumer lending laws.
-Missouri's 5-year statute of limitations applies to written promissory notes.
+For a negotiable promissory note, Missouri applies the Uniform Commercial Code six-year period (Mo.
+Rev. Stat.
+400.3-118); a non-negotiable written instrument can run up to ten years.
 Criminal usury charges can apply for unconscionable rates.